laktoosivaba/live-lang/examples/README.md

 ### Inputs
 - `hydra/color.js` - Input Hydra code in JavaScript syntax
-- `glsl/triangle.vert` - Pre-made GLSL vertex shader (for reference), just a triangle
+- `glsl/screen.vert` - Pre-made GLSL vertex shader (for reference), just use entire screen

 ### What it does